varnish/varnish-wiki/source/content/tutorials/varnish/sample_vclTemplate.rst

 .. literalinclude:: /content/templates/vcl_defaultSample_mattias.vcl
   :lines: 58,110-115,193

-Example of Stripping from URL .............................
+Example of stripping from URL .............................

 The example below strips ``#`` from URL, because server has no use for it.